 Improving Writing – Quality Writing Center

 The Quality Writing Center (QWC) provides face-to-face and online tutoring at our Kimpel Hall and Mullins Library locations.
 Tutors provide reader feedback and collaborate with student writers to help them learn revision strategies for improving their drafts.
-If your first language is not English, we certainly understand that it is challenging to write a perfect academic paper, but utilizing services by QWC will make your assignment “A” quality for sure!
+If your first language is not English, we certainly understand that it is challenging to write a perfect academic paper, but utilizing the QWC is one of the first steps in improving this skill.

 Special Assistance – Center for Educational Access